CityDataHack/FamiliarGround/README.md

 # FamiliarGround
-CityDataHack March 2018

-We are working to solve social isolation for the Barking and Dagenham Borough of London.
+*We have designed an evidence based service to help reduce social isolation in Barking and Dagenham.
+It helps GP's and frontline staff across the health and social care system provide social prescriptions for people at risk of or currently suffering from social isolation.*

 24,000 people currently suffer from social isolation in Barking & Dagenham (based on the national average).

-People tend to start experiencing social isolation after certain life events such as:
+**People tend to start experiencing social isolation after certain life events such as:**
 - Pregnancy
 - Divorce
 - Retiring